mahdava/mimmit-koodaa-algorithms-workshop/section-1/README.md

 This section will go through the basics of JavaScript providing useful resources and will help you familiarize with the code syntax.

+Open the file section-1.js and start reading the exercises.
+If you can't figure out how to do the exercises even after reading the following resources, ask help to one of our coaches.

 ## Vocabulary

 **Expression:** An expression is any valid set of literals, variables, operators, and expressions that evaluates to a single value.
 The value may be a number, a string, or a logical value.
 [Read more about expressions here](http://lib.ru/JAVA/javascr/expr.html).